 Tucson Water offers in-class and guided tour programs tailored to many grade levels, made possible by partnerships with the Environmental Education Exchange and Arizona Project WET.
-The free programs provide age-appropriate lessons and interactive activities on water conservation, water supply, and water quality.
-For information, contact the Public Information / Conservation Office (PICO) at 520-791-4331 or send an e-mail.
+These free programs provide age-appropriate lessons and interactive activities on water conservation, water supply, and water quality.
+For information, click on the program links below or contact the Public Information / Conservation Office (PICO) at 520-791-4331 or send an e-mail.

 Arizona Project WET

 Arizona Project WET (Water Education for Teachers) offers instructor-tested, water-related curriculum at no cost to teachers via hands-on, motivating workshops.

 - Water Festivals - Each Arizona Water Festival incorporates two hours of hands-on, interactive lessons focused on groundwater and aquifers; watersheds and water sources; the value of water and conservation; and the water cycle.